Pacman1988/BackupAzureDevopsRepos/README.md

     ./backup-azure-devops-repository.ps1 -Organization 'DEVOPS_ORG_URL' -PAT DEVOPS_PAT -BackupDir 'BACKUP_DIRECTORY' -DryRun $true

     Parameters:
-       -o | --organization:
+       -o | -Organization:
-            The azure devops organisation URL (eg: https://dev.azure.com/my-company) -d | --directory:
+            The azure devops organisation URL (eg: https://dev.azure.com/my-company) -d | -BackupDir:
             The directory where to store the backup archive.
-       -p | --pat: The Personnal Access Token (PAT) that you need to generate for your Azure Devops Account -x|--dryrun: true/false - If you want to create a dummy file instead of cloning the repositories -v|--verbose true/false - Verbose mode
+       -p | -PAT: The Personnal Access Token (PAT) that you need to generate for your Azure Devops Account -x|-DryRun: true/false - If you want to create a dummy file instead of cloning the repositories -r|-RetentionDays 7 - Retention in days